More than five hundred years before Christ, Isaiah the prophet spoke about a time when God would answer prayer before His people asked.

 A doctor who worked in Africa shares this story of God's provision:

 The following noon, as I did most days, I went to have prayers with any orphanage children who chose to gather with me.
 I gave the youngsters various suggestions of things to pray about and told them about the tiny baby.
-I explained our problem with keeping the baby warm enough, mentioning the hot water bottle and that the baby could die easily if it got chills.
+I explained our problem with keeping the baby warm enough, mentioning the hot water bottle and that the baby could die quickly if it got chills.
 I also told them of the two-year-old sister, crying because her mother had died.
 During prayer time, one ten-year-old girl, Ruth, prayed with the usual blunt conciseness of our African children.
 'Please, God,' she prayed, 'Send us a hot water bottle today.
-It'll be no good tomorrow, God, as the baby will be dead, so please send it this afternoon.'
+It'll be no good tomorrow, God, as the baby will die, so please send it this afternoon.'
 While I gasped inwardly at the audacity of the prayer, she added, 'And while You are about it, would You please send a dolly for the little girl, so she'll know You really love her?'
 As often with children's prayers, I was put on the spot.
 Could I honestly say 'Amen?'
 I did not believe God could do this.
-Oh, yes, I know that He can do everything; the Bible says so.
+Yes, I know He can do everything; the Bible says so.
 But there are limits, aren't there?
-The only way God could answer this particular prayer would be by sending me a parcel from the homeland.
+God could only answer this particular prayer by sending me a parcel from the homeland.

 What a beautiful answer to a very specific prayer.
-The joy that a child of God feels when a particular response to prayer is received goes far beyond just the answer itself.
+The joy a child of God feels when a particular response to prayer is received goes far beyond the answer itself.
 It is also a reminder that God keeps His promises, that He is mindful of us, and that we can call on our Father in this new day of prayer.
-Maybe today is a good day for you to begin praying in Jesus' name for whatever your need is.
+Maybe today is a good day for you to begin praying in Jesus' name for whatever you need.
 Keith Thomas